BieAnimaton/vue-weather/README.md

 # Vue Weather App

-## Original project by Tyler Potts, on "Build a Weather App in VueJS | Vue Beginner Tutorial
-" (link below) :point_up:
+## Original project by Tyler Potts, on "Build a Weather App in VueJS | Vue Beginner Tutorial" (link below) :point_up:
 - https://www.youtube.com/watch?v=JLc-hWsPTUY

 This is project to check Weather in Vue using OpenWeatherMap API